 2022 Events

 Haiku Northwest invites you to attend any of our free monthly meetings, which usually focus on rounds of sharing and workshopping our haiku, with occasional presentations and writing exercises.
+All meetings for 2022 are on Zoom except where noted (join our mailing list to receive each Zoom link).
 Listed here are all our meetings, a few special events, plus significant regional or national events.
 If you’re giving a haiku workshop or know of another haiku event in the area, please let us know so we can add it.
 Monthly meetings usually start at 6:30 p.m. with informal socializing, with a more formal start at 7:00 p.m., and occur on the second Thursday of each month, except as indicated.
 For 2022 we will also have quarterly meetings on selected weekends in place of that month’s Thursday meeting.
 All dates and details are subject to change, and will be confirmed via the Haiku Northwest Mailchimp mailing list (through which you may be provided additional details, such as Zoom links—if you have questions, please email haikunw1988@gmail.com).
 To suggest regional haiku-related events to add to the following schedule, please contact Michael Dylan Welch at WelchM@aol.com.
 We’ll update content as soon as we confirm the details.
 See you at our next event!

-In addition to the following events, the Washington region of the Haiku Society of America usually has an annual regional meeting at a time and place to be determined.
+In addition to the following events, the Washington region of the Haiku Society of America will have an annual regional meeting on August 27, 2022.

 2022 Meetings